Ramotion/direct-select-android/README.md

     }
 }
 ```
 That's all.
-There is left some unmentioned features, like possibility to change size and position of list view and possibility to change default cell text appearance through `cell-font-size` settings or through apllying your custom style.
+There are still some unmentioned features, like the possibility to change the size and position of the list view and the possibility to change default cell text appearance through `cell-font-size` settings or through applying your custom style.
-Full examples with some comments and explanations you can find in this repository.
+Full examples with some comments and explanations can be found in this repository.
 Feel free to report bugs and ask questions.

 ## Licence